connorjan/RISC-Assembler/README.txt

 		$ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"

-	2. Install the c++ boost library (if already installed edit makefile to use correct directory) and git from their repo using the installer of your choice:
+	2. Install the c++ boost library and git from their repo using the installer of your choice:

 		$ brew install boost git